 The poster depicts in the lower half the two most extreme development scenarios (Waterfall vs. Agile/DevOps).
 They represent the extreme boundaries which is thinkable within all development methodologies.
 Many projects use a pragmatic combination of multiple methodologies, what is thought to be appropriate regarding project goals and organizational circumstances.

 The security discussion on this poster applies also to any other development methods or hybrid combinations which are located between these two extreme cases.

 Another point to be made here is that security and risk departments need to be aware of the fact that they must be in sync with the fast delivery speed of an agile/DevOps combination.
-It is not good for your projects and even not for your business if your security or risk departments have no idea which development methods they are facing in development projects which they are supposed to oversee or to consult.
+It’s not good for your projects and even not for your business if your security or risk departments have no idea which development methods they are facing in development projects which they are supposed to oversee or to consult.

 “Narrow DevSecOps” vs. “Open DevSecOps”

-Getting back to DevSecOps and the two posters: The proposal is to be aware that people have either a narrow, more exclusive view on DevSecOps, while others have a more broader, more open view on it which makes DevSecOps more inclusive to be used also in other development scenarios.
+Getting back to DevSecOps and the two posters: The proposal is to be aware that people might have either a narrow, more exclusive view on DevSecOps, while others might have a more broader, more open view on it which makes DevSecOps more inclusive to be used also in other development scenarios.
 Releasing two flavors of the same poster addresses this difference.

 This also requires to be very clear about where one stands in such a discussion and that’s why two slightly different posters might be helpful.

-If you think that DevSecOps is great and has merits to be used even in the most strict traditional Waterfall type projects (e.g. for solving update and patching issues after the release), then you are candidate for using the “Open DevSecOps” poster version in order to propagate DevSecOps practices also in non-DevOps projects.
+If you think that DevSecOps is great and has merits to be used even in the most strict traditional Waterfall type projects (e.g. for addressing update and patching issues after the release), then you are candidate for using the “Open DevSecOps” poster version in order to propagate DevSecOps practices also in non-DevOps projects.